 Heat oil in a large pot.
 Add onions and peppers; cook until onions are translucent.
 Add garlic and cook until fragrant.
 Stir in flour.
 Add water and half-and-half.
 Bring to a boil.
 Reduce heat to a simmer and cook for 10 minutes.
 Using an immersion blender, puree this mixture until it is smooth (if using a regular blender, work in batches, filling the pitcher only half-full, since the liquid will be hot).
 Slowly add cheeses to warm pureed mixture, making sure all cheese is melted before adding more.
 (If the cheese isn't melting, return the pot to low heat and stir constantly.)
 Once cheese is completely melted, add salt, lemon pepper, sugar, mustard, vinegar and Tabasco.
 Stir to combine.

 Cook dried elbow macaroni in boiling water, according to manufacturer's instructions.
 Cook until al dente, not completely soft.

 Combine hot, cooked pasta and sauce in the large pot; stir well to combine.
 Pour entire mixture into a greased 11-inch-by-7-inch pan (a 9 by 9 probably would work as well).
-Top with 8 ounces. of shredded cheddar cheese and 2 tablespoons of Pecorino Romano cheese.
+Top with half of the shredded cheddar cheese and half of the Pecorino Romano cheese.